honeylouluzon/Agentic-World/README.md

     - Seamless integration with external ecosystems (cloud apps, web services).
     - Future extensibility without re-engineering core communication.

-💡 **Insight:** APIs are the *"nervous system"* of Agentic AI—while REST and event-driven APIs handle local reflexes, MCP is like the *"higher-order brain pathway"*, enabling multi-system coordination and external world interaction.

 ### 1.3.2 JSON Messaging Standard

 JSON serves as the universal lingua franca for data exchange.
 By enforcing a consistent input/output schema, agents achieve seamless integration regardless of their internal logic or programming language.